kiralenz/keeprising/README.md

 ## Todo
 * modify process so that row is only added if a feeding or a baking has been done
 * expand app with plots
-* improve the bread loaf background and store it in a gist
-* create a utils.py and store all the tiny functions in there
-* eventually install sketch to condaenv
 * update environment.yml
 * transform dummy_data_creation in a python script
 * add flour types to baking notebook (multiselect)
 * giving suggestions on breads based on bread rating and desired bread type
+* eventually install sketch to condaenv
+* create a utils.py and store all the tiny functions in there -> find a way to use a module
+* in the beginning no config/config.json  was created -> maybe include a way to have a start page which asks the user to put in some credentials and store them automaticall
+* blackcellmagic was not installed via .yml file
+* PATH is not dynamic, so I had to change it, I created a data  folder